ICHRA administration for first-timers

 - A description of the terms of the ICHRA, including your employer contribution amounts

-- A statement of the participant’s right to opt-out the benefit and waive future reimbursement under the ICHRA
+- A statement of the participant’s right to opt out of the benefit and waive future reimbursement under the ICHRA

-- A statement on how the ICHRA will affect premium tax credit (PTC) eligibility, whether the employee opts out or chooses to accept the benefit
+- A statement on how the ICHRA will affect premium tax credit (PTC) eligibility.
+Include information on what happens if the employee opts out or chooses to accept the benefit

-- A statement that the participant must inform any health exchange to which they apply for APTC (advanced premium tax credit) of certain relevant information
+- A statement that the participant must inform any health exchange to which they apply for advanced premium tax credits of certain relevant information

 - A statement about how the ICHRA differs from other HRAs